This column discusses mechanical watches from an engineer's perspective. For the 54th installment,

 ③ Can be mass-produced

-In this regard, the Swiss lever offers:
+In this regard, the Swiss lever has the following advantages:

-④ Repair technicians available worldwide
+④ Repair personnel are available worldwide

 The essence of the Swiss lever escapement